Azure/aca-review-apps/README.md

 [GitHub Actions](https://help.github.com/en/articles/about-github-actions) provides the flexibility to build automated workflows for the software development lifecycle.

-GitHub Actions can be used to automate the workflow of creating a new revision of [Azure Container App](https://azure.microsoft.com/en-us/services/container-apps/).
+**aca-review-app** can be used to automate the workflow of creating a new revision of [Azure Container App](https://azure.microsoft.com/en-us/services/container-apps/) for review.
-The aca-review-app runs the code contained in the GitHub pull request as an app in the Container App.
-The review app is then created as a new revision with a Weight of 0, each with a unique URL that can be shared.
+This action runs the code contained in the GitHub pull request as an app in the Container App.
+The review application is then created as a new revision with a Weight of 0, each with a unique URL that can be shared.
 This is a great way to review and test code changes.
+This action allows deactivating an app for review that has been created, triggered by the close of a pull request.

-Review apps can also be configured to launch automatically with each pull request.
-Also, when combined with `peter-evans/create-or-update-comment@v2` or similar, you can not only create a revision, but also comment the URL of the created Revision in the Pull Request.
+**aca-review-app** can also be configured to launch automatically with each pull request.
+By integrating with other github actions, it is also possible not only to create revisions, but also to comment the URL of the created revision in a pull request.
+For more information, please refer to the [eample workflow](./example/).

 Let's get started today with a [free Azure account](https://azure.com/free/open-source)!

 The definition of this GitHub Action is in [action.yml](./action.yml).

 ## End-to-End Sample Workflows

+The **[```example/```](./example/)** in this repository contains a sample project to get started.
+Please read the hands-on documentation and start building.

 ### Dependencies on other GitHub Actions